The birth control shot is an injection given to a girl every 3 months to help prevent

 disease.
 Girls who have had unexplained vaginal bleeding (bleeding that is not during

-their periods) or who suspect they may be pregnant should not get the birth control
+their periods) or who might be pregnant should not get the birth control shot and

 Where Is the Birth Control Shot Available?